aidanreilly/owncloud_qs/installing/installing_owncloud.md

 	sudo systemctl restart httpd
 ```

-Allow the Apache webserver to write to ownCloud’s directory under SELinux.
+4. Allow the Apache webserver to write to ownCloud’s directory under SELinux.
 ```shell
 	sudo setsebool -P httpd_unified 1
 ```

-Finally, create the admin onwCloud user.
-Visit 127.0.0.1/owncloud in a browser on the host where you have installed ownCloud.
+Finally, create the administrator ownCloud user.
+Visit http://127.0.0.1/owncloud in a web browser on the host where you have installed the ownCloud server.
 The first time you enter the site, you will be prompted to create an administrator username and password.
+Use this account to administer ownCloud and manage users.